-What to do if your BIND or DHCP server has crashed
+What to do if your BIND, Kea DHCP, Stork, or ISC DHCP server has crashed

-If your BIND or DHCP server crashes (i.e. the daemon terminates unexpectedly), collecting the evidence available and submitting to us is vital if we are to help diagnose the problem and provide a solution.
+If your BIND 9, Kea DHCP, Stork, or ISC DHCP server crashes (i.e. the daemon terminates unexpectedly), collecting the evidence available and submitting to us is vital if we are to help diagnose the problem and provide a solution.
 Below is a list of files/information to collect after a crash.
-This includes the process core dump - if you don't have one, it's possible that this needs to be enabled on your system so that one can be collected if the event happens again.
+This includes the process core dump - if you don't have one, this may need to be enabled on your system so that one can be collected if the event happens again.

 You can check the details of enabling core files for your environment via the man pages:

 Please collect and preserve the details below (in particular the logs and any core files which may be lost if not collected and copied/moved elsewhere right away).
-We may need some or all of then in order to diagnose the problem.
+We may need some or all of them to diagnose the problem.

-Note down and tell us what BIND, Kea, or DHCP was doing at the time - for example, is this a test or a production environment?
+Note down and tell us what BIND 9, Kea, Stork, or DHCP was doing at the time - for example, is this a test or a production environment?
 If testing, how is the test being run, etc.?
 If in production, was there anything specific happening at the time such as configuration updates or similar maintenance activities?

 Look for a core dump.
-Generally this will be in either the current working directory of the the server program, or in the directory of the binary.
+Generally this will be in either the current working directory of the server program, or in the directory of the binary.
 Depending on how core dumping is managed on that system, it will simply be named

 You can check where a core has come from by using the file command:

 file core core: ELF 32-bit MSB core file, SPARC, version 1 (SYSV), SVR4-style, from 'named'

 /coreand suffixed with the pid of the aborting process (e.g.,